This is the next century

 And to karaoke songs

-How we like to sing a long
+How we like to sing along

-Although the words are wrong
+Though the words are wrong

 It really, really, really could happen